Graham scores 24 as Hornets rout Celtics 125-104 | WTOP

 Graham connected on a behind-the-back pass to Washington for a dunk and Bridges came up with a ferocious block that led to Rozier’s 3 at the other end helping extend Charlotte’s lead to 17.

-After Graham knocked down an open 3 off a 4-on-1 Hornets fastbreak to push the lead to 20, Celtics coach Brad Stevens had seen enough and emptied his bench with 3:30 remaining.
+After Graham knocked down an open 3 off a 4-on-1 Hornets fast break to push the lead to 20, Celtics coach Brad Stevens had seen enough and emptied his bench with 3:30 remaining.

-The Celtics got a scare when Walker ran to the locker room midway though the second quarter after appearing to injure his left hip as he came to a jump stop while closing out on a corner 3 by Rozier.
+“They came out and smacked us,” Brown said.
+“We didn’t match their energy and the Hornets played extremely well. … We weren’t as prepared as they were.”

-Walker ran straight to the locker room, but returned later in the quarter.
+Borrego had written “be unselfish” on the whiteboard in the locker room before the game — and his team listened.
+The Hornets moved the ball around the perimeter quickly and the extra passes created plenty of open looks.

 TIP-INS